wp-plugins/blue-admin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate in Wordpress Admin Pages and see the new, clean design!

-Watch this video below, to know how to enable/install Blue Admin Plugin on your WordPress site.
+Watch this video below, to know how to enable/install **Blue Admin** Plugin on your WordPress site.
 [youtube http://www.youtube.com/watch?v=H3W4R23QlFk]

+**Note:** From version **12.07.25**, We have changed core settings.
+If you are using old Blue Admin plugin, please delete current version of Blue Admin from your wordpress plugin directory before installing/updating.

 == Frequently Asked Questions ==